2022 EuroLeague Playoffs

-The 2022 EuroLeague Playoffs, known as the 2022 Turkish Airlines EuroLeague Playoffs for sponsorship purposes, is the ongoing first postseason portion of the 2021–22 EuroLeague basketball competition.
-They began on 19 April 2022 and are scheduled to be played through 4 May 2022.
+The 2022 EuroLeague Playoffs, known as the 2022 Turkish Airlines EuroLeague Playoffs for sponsorship purposes, was the first postseason portion of the 2021–22 EuroLeague basketball competition.
+They began on 19 April 2022 and were scheduled to be played through 4 May 2022.
 The top eight finishers in the regular season qualified for the playoffs, which consists of four series of two teams each, played in a best-of-five format.
-The winners of each of the playoffs series will advance to the Final Four, which will determine the EuroLeague tournament for the 2021–22 season.
+The winners of each of the playoffs series advanced to the Final Four, which determined the EuroLeague champion for the 2021–22 season.

-Turkish club Anadolu Efes will enter the playoffs as the defending league champion, after having won their playoffs series and final four matches during the previous season.
+Turkish club Anadolu Efes entered the playoffs as the defending league champion, after having won their playoffs series and final four matches during the previous season.

 Qualified teams

 Tiebreakers

 When more than two teams are tied, the ranking will be established taking into account the victories obtained in the games played only among them.
 Should the tie persist among some, but not all, of the teams, the ranking of the teams still tied will be determined by again taking into account the victories in the games played only among them, and repeating this same procedure until the tie is entirely resolved.

 If a tie persists, the ranking will be determined by the goal difference in favour and against in the games played only among the teams still tied.